bedwards254/test_repo/digital-collections.md

 # Digital Collections

-Rose Library collection born digital materials and digitizes materials for preservation purposes.
+Rose Library collects born digital materials and digitizes materials for preservation purposes.
 All digitized and born digital materials can be accessed on laptops or iPads in our Reading Room.

 Digitized collections are available online via Emory’s [Digital Gallery](<http://www.digitalgallery.emory.edu/luna/servlet>